merative/acd-containers/src/pages/installing/installing.md

 Installing ACD has three phases:

 1. Install the IBM operator catalog: this will deploy the catalog from which IBM operators, including ACD, can be installed.
-2. Install the ACD operator: this will deploy the operator that can be used to install and manage your ACD instances.
+1. Install the ACD operator: this will deploy the operator that can be used to install and manage your ACD instances.
-3. Install one or more replicas of ACD by using the operator.
+1. Install one or more replicas of ACD by using the operator.

 ## Before you begin

 - [Plan for your installation](https://ibm.github.io/acd-containers/installing/planning/), such as preparing for persistent storage, considering security options, and planning for performance and capacity.
+- Obtain and [Verify](#verifying-ibm-entitled-registry-access) access to the IBM Entitled Registry.
 - Set up your environment according to the [prerequisites](https://ibm.github.io/acd-containers/installing/prereqs/), including setting up your OpenShift Container Platform.
 - Obtain the connection details for your OpenShift Container Platform cluster from your administrator.
 - [Setup](/installing/setup-namespace/) your project and project dependencies if required for your environment.

-## Air-gapped (disconnected) installation

-Some environments are disconnected and do not have access to the public internet, and therefore no access to DockerHub or other image registries.
-When deploying in an air-gapped environment, refer to the [Air-gap Installation](https://ibm.github.io/acd-containers/installing/air-gap-installation/).

-## Non air-gapped (connected) installation

-When deploying in a non air-gapped or connected environment, continue with the following installation.
-These installation steps require internet access to pull images from the image registries.

-### IBM Entitled Registry Pull Secret
+## Verifying IBM Entitled Registry access

-In order for ACD images to be pulled from the IBM Entitled Registry, a pull secret must be added to the environment.
-This can be setup using one of the following:

-1. Added to the Openshift global pull secrets
-2. Added to the operand service account

 The pull secret consists of an API key or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

-#### Verifying IBM Entitled Registry access

 Before setting up the pull secret, verify the entitled registry key or apikey can access the entitled registry.